← Back to ArticlesTraining Tips

 This is exactly what coaches teach at every level.
 At Honour & Glory, one of the first things our coaches work on is the kinetic chain - getting beginners to understand that punching power comes from the legs and hips, not from muscling the arm forward.

 Most people's natural instinct is to arm-punch.
 It feels powerful because your arm muscles are working hard, but the actual force generated is a fraction of what a properly rotated punch delivers.
-Dubois makes it look natural because he's been doing it since he was a kid, but it's a learned skill.
+Dubois makes it look natural because he is been doing it since he was a kid, but it is a learned skill.

 Defensive Questions

-Dubois's career hasn't been without setbacks.
+Dubois's career has not been without setbacks.
 The loss to Joe Joyce exposed defensive vulnerabilities - specifically his reaction to sustained body attack and his tendency to shell up under pressure rather than use movement and angles.

 The comeback from that defeat showed character and adaptability.
 Dubois made genuine improvements to his upper body movement and his willingness to reset distance when under pressure.